notesbytom/notesbytom/cisco_all/eigrp_routing.md

 * Legacy authentication supports only MD5 and Key-Chain
 * Modern authentication in Named mode supports SHA-256 and simple pass-phrase or MD5 for backward compatibility
   * Cisco ASA Firewall appears to only support MD5 auth for EIGRP.
+  * Cisco Nexus Datacenter Switches appear to also support only MD5 auth for EIGRP.
+  * In networks where EIGRP routes need to propagate to and from ASA or Nexus devices, SHA-256 will Not be an option.
+Perhaps in the future, Cisco will add the feature.

 MD5 Authentication Example in Named Mode (removed other parts of config for brevity).
 ```